SuperYoungWee/discordneutron/README.md

+# This repo will be deleted in January 2019 ! please update to the new version here : https://github.com/codedotspectra/themes

 # Discord Neutron
 help me to make this theme even better!
 Join the discord server!
 Suggestions and bugs reports are welcome